AirTag: Alternatives

 Other similar trackers claiming compatibility with Apple's "Find My AirTag" are available.
-While only compatible with Apple devices, they do not use Apple's proprietary Ultra Wideband (UWB) technology, and are not as accurate at finding direction and distance, though claim to be reliable; however, consumer magazine Which? reported about AirTags "it's unlikely to be much help if you've lost it somewhere really rural.
+While only compatible with Apple devices, they do not use Apple's proprietary Ultra Wideband (UWB) technology.
+However, consumer magazine Which? reported about AirTags "it's unlikely to be much help if you've lost it somewhere really rural.
 We've found that the Find My network ... has the widest coverage, but it's still reliant on someone with an iOS device walking past your tracker."

 AirTags and equivalents using Apple's "Find My" are not supported by the Android operating system; while they can scan a nearby AirTag using Near Field Communication (NFC) and detect unknown AirTags, they cannot pair with a device or use advanced tracking.
 There are trackers for Android, including Tile, Samsung Galaxy SmartTag, and Chipolo One.
 Various trackers use other networks, including Google's Find My Device and proprietary networks.
 Accuracy in finding and locating distant objects is mostly reported as of 2025 to be relatively poor, while trackers using Apple's network are accurate.